webrecorder/browsertrix/docs/user-guide/collections.md

 ## Adding Content to Collections

-Crawls and uploads can be added to a collection as part of the initial creation process or after creation by selecting _Edit Collection_ from the collection's actions menu.
+Crawls and uploads can be added to a collection after creation by selecting _Select Archived Items_ from the collection's actions menu.

 A crawl workflow can also be set to [automatically add any completed archived items to a collection](../workflow-setup/#collection-auto-add) in the workflow's settings.